 Opioids slow your breathing.
 If you take too much of one, your breathing may stop and you could die.
 If given soon enough, naloxone can counter the overdose effects, usually within minutes.
 Learn more about overdose recovery.

 Heroin use is also growing in the U.S. The 2012 National Survey on Drug Use and Health reported that 669,000 Americans use the illegal substance -- nearly twice as many as in 2007.
-Deaths from heroin overdoses nearly doubled from 2006 to 2010.
+Deaths from heroin overdoses tripled between 2010 and 2014.

 The rise in heroin use is believed to be linked to prescription drug abuse.
 Many people who abuse painkillers switch to heroin for two reasons: It is cheaper and often easier to get.